rannn367/tp/docs/UserGuide.md

 Format: `customeradd cid/CUSTOMER_ID n/NAME p/PHONE e/EMAIL a/ADDRESS rp/REWARD_POINTS vc/VISIT_COUNT fi/FAVOURITE_ITEM ts/TOTAL_SPENT [t/TAG]…`

-* `CUSTOMER_ID` should start with a 'C' (case insensitive) followed by digits, e.g., C1001, c1001, and must not be longer than 10 characters
+* `CUSTOMER_ID` should start with a 'C' (case-insensitive) followed by digits, e.g., C1001, c1001, and must not be longer than 10 characters.
+Duplicate customer IDs are not allowed
 * `NAME` should only contain alphanumeric characters and spaces, and it should not be blank and must not be longer than 50 characters
 * `PHONE` should only contain digits, and it should be between 3 and 20 digits long
 * `EMAIL` must be a valid email address.